 Oneness is duality, polarity.
 Yin, yang.
 Oneness is Twoness.

 Desire-less-ness is not the highest good.
-If we don’t care what happens, one thing is as good as another, and nothing matters.
+If we don’t care what happens, one thing is as good as another.

 Live the contradictions!
 Eschew certitude!
 Embrace conundrum!
 Relish paradox!
 Honor ambiguity!
 Keep everything in solution!
 It is the way of life!